-The following is management discussion and analysis ("MD&A") of the financial condition and results of operations of Majestic Gold Corp. ("Majestic" or "the Company") for the three and nine months ended June 30, 2014 and 2013 and up to the date of this MD&A, and should be read in conjunction with the condensed consolidated financial statements and related notes thereto for the three and nine months ended June 30, 2014 and 2013 as well as with the audited consolidated financial statements and related MD&A for the year ended September 30, 2013.
+The following Management Discussion and Analysis ("MD&A") of the financial condition and results of operations of Majestic Gold Corp. ("Majestic" or "the Company") should be read in conjunction with the accompanying audited consolidated annual financial statements and related notes thereto for the years ended September 30, 2014 and 2013, (the "Financial Report").